Consumedgrub2/NPI/README.md

 prompt template so the LLM has the correct context to respond in a life-like way in accordance to the game world.
 The AI, as previously mentioned, would be able to send commands to the game engine to do things like give money to a player or move a charcter that represents the NPC.

+## Optimism Segment

+This could in theory, some level of this, be expanded upon, real-time training could be implemented, and could possibly lead to AI LLMs interacting with each other in a virtual fictional world akin to a game, and could potentially (Probably not) lead to AGI (Artificial General Intelligence).
+AGI raised from a virtual world may potentially be one way of achieving AGI.
+This is speculative, not tested and completely relies on the capabilities of the model used.
+(Which from from the start is not AGI)

 ### FAQs

 - Why not just use the cloud or some existing AI API?